top of page

 -

-530+ native plants installed in new and existing habitat gardens
+Installed more than 530 native plants in new and existing habitat gardens

 -

-Locally grown and adapted milkweed planted to support vulnerable monarch butterflies
+Planted locally grown and climate-adapted milkweed to support vulnerable monarch butterfly populations

 -